How to Build a Responsible AI Strategy for Your Business

 Hold regular reviews of any AI tools in use.

-Document what data they rely on and what decisions they make.
+Document what data they rely on and what decisions they influence.

 Encourage employees to raise red flags early.